apollographql/apollo-server/README.md

 ## Getting started

 Apollo Server is super easy to set up.
 Just `npm install apollo-server-<variant>`, write a GraphQL schema, and then use one of the following snippets to get started.
 For more info, read the [Apollo Server docs](http://dev.apollodata.com/tools/apollo-server/index.html).
+To experiment a live example of Apollo Server, create an [Apollo Launchpad](https://launchpad.graphql.com).
+Downloading the pad will provide you a local Apollo Server project.

 ### Installation